 Installing the watchOS 3.2.2 beta is more complex than an iOS or macOS beta, but it's also for developers only.

-Update August 15, 2016: Apple has just released watchOS beta 6 for developers.
-If you already have watchOS beta 5 installed, proceed to the Watch app on your iOS 10 beta 6 iPhone and download away.
-If you've been waiting for beta 6 to get in on watchOS 3, keep reading and we'll walk you through the set up!
+Update September 21, 2016: Apple has just released watchOS 3.1.
+If you already have a previous watchOS 3 beta installed, proceed to the Watch app on your iPhone running iOS 10 and download away.
+If you're looking to jump into watchOS developer releases with this beta, keep reading and we'll walk you through the set up!

 There's yet to be a public beta for watchOS the way there has been for iOS and OS X, and that's okay — the process for installing the software is more complicated, and really meant for developers only.
 You need to install a certificate on your Apple Watch, then download the software to your iPhone running iOS 10 beta, transfer it across, and get it up and running.
 It's not hard, but it does take patience and you may have to troubleshoot.

 Apple occasionally offers updates to iOS 10, watchOS 3, tvOS 10, and macOS Sierra as closed developer previews or public betas for iPhone, iPad, and Mac.
 (Sadly, no public betas for the Apple Watch or tvOS.)
 While the betas contain new features, they also contain pre-release bugs that can prevent the normal use of your iPhone, iPad, Apple Watch, Apple TV, or Mac, and are not intended for everyday use on a primary device.
 That's why we strongly recommend staying away from developer previews unless you need them for software development, and using the public betas with caution.
 If you depend on your devices, wait for the final release.

 - How to download the watchOS 3.2 beta certificate